Preparation

 http://www.worldstandards.eu/electricity/plug-voltage-by-country/

 Electric needs – Most hotels have hair dryers.
-Its wise to get a worldwide outlet adapter that will fit 150 different countries.
-If you’re a techie with many items (cellphone, iPod, laptop, camera etc.) You should buy consider buying an international power strip.
+It’s wise to get a worldwide outlet adapter that will fit 150 different countries.
+If you’re a techie with many items like cellphone, iPad, laptop, etc.) You should consider buying an international power strip.
 (Google it.)

 All trips differ with activity levels.
 You don’t have to be an athlete to enjoy one of our adventures.
 You do, of course, have to be in good health and fit, possess a reasonable level of fitness.
 Most of our tours are done the old-fashioned way, on foot.
 We carefully pace our trips to allow people of many different ages and fitness levels to travel with us.
 And we always balance any hikes or lengthy city walking tours with plenty of ‘downtime’ to allow you to rest.